cozodb/cozo/IN_PROG.md

 Cozo is written in Rust, with [RocksDB](http://rocksdb.org/) as the storage engine.
 We manually wrote the C++/Rust bindings for RocksDB with [cxx](https://cxx.rs/).
-Outside the storage layer, Cozo is 100% safe rust.

 ## Contributing